 You are at the school gate.
 Someone asks: How are your children doing?
 You hesitate; not sure how to answer.

-You have a 5 second dilemma whether to share exactly how tough and distressing it is to look after a child with conditions such as anxiety, an eating disorder, self-harm, severe depression or severe OCD.
+You have a 5 second dilemma whether to share exactly how tough, exhausting and distressing it is to look after your daughter with bulimia.

 You don’t want to take a risk.
-If you were to open up to the wrong person, you wonder how long you would be listened to before the person makes their mind up about your parenting.
+If you were to open up to the wrong person, you wonder how long before the person makes their mind up about your parenting.

 Some people might already be feeling smug about their parenting and you wouldn’t want to feed that by telling them just what difficult situation you are in right now.

 You could be judged and that’s the last thing you need right now.
-You’ve only just managed to convince yourself that you were not the cause.
+You’ve only just managed to convince yourself that you didn’t cause your daughter’s bulimia.

 You decide against sharing.
 You force a smile and answer: My children are fine, thank you.

-What my clients have in common is that they all deeply care for their children and teenagers and which has been one of their priorities – but things happen.
+What my clients have in common is that they all deeply care for their children and teenagers.
+That is their biggest priority but life happens.